element-hq/synapse/docs/usage/configuration/config_documentation.md

 ---
 ### `include_profile_data_on_invite`

-*(boolean)* Use this option to prevent a user’s profile data from being retrieved and displayed in a room until they have joined it.
-By default, a user’s profile data is included in an invite event, regardless of the values of the above two settings, and whether or not the users share a server.
+*(boolean)* Use this option to prevent a user's profile data from being retrieved and displayed in a room until they have joined it.
+By default, a user's profile data is included in an invite event, regardless of the values of the above two settings, and whether or not the users share a server.
 Defaults to `true`.

 Example configuration:
 ```yaml